 Where Can Tile Be Installed?

-Depending on the type of tile you choose, tile can go pretty much anywhere inside and outside of your home.
-Any tile option works well for your floors, but when it comes to tile on your walls you want to choose either a ceramic option or a tile that is specifically meant for walls.
+Depending on the type of tile you choose, tile can be installed almost anywhere inside and outside of your home.
+However, when it comes to tile backsplashes, you want to choose either a ceramic option or a tile that is specifically meant for walls.

-Tiles are usually difficult to install, but fortunately we work with teams of skilled installers who can handle any and every project.
-We’ll work with you to choose the right grouts and glazes, and we’ll be sure that the end result is exactly what you had in mind.
+Tiles are usually difficult to install, but fortunately we have a team of skilled installers who can handle any and every project.
+We will work with you to choose the right grouts and glazes, and we’ll ensure the end result will be exactly what you envisioned.

 Our Tile Selection

-Shop with us at Barb-Lin Carpet One and you will find a great selection of quality tile.
+Shop with us at Barb-Lin Carpet One Floor & Home, and you will find a great selection of quality tile.
 We supply both name brand tiles in addition to Carpet One exclusive brands.